 How can you help your students learn better?
 Fun learning activities for boys are easy to incorporate into your day with a little bit of creativity.
 Boys love active, challenging, risk-taking lessons that provide instant gratification.
 They learn much better with a kinesthetic, hands-on approach.
 They are much less tolerant of completing worksheets and sitting still for long periods of time than are girls.

-Homeschooling is so flexible and we needed to use that flexibility to our advantage.
-We learned how to introduce fun learning activities for boys back into our school day and our boys have learned to love doing their schoolwork again.
+Homeschooling is so flexible and I needed to use that flexibility to our advantage.
+I learned how to introduce fun learning activities for boys back into our school day and my boys have learned to love doing their schoolwork again… at least most days.

 Some of these articles describe fun learning activities for boys and some give tips for remembering what’s important:

 - Do Your Words Inspire or Demoralize Your Children?

 - Lectures from my old self – put the love back into learning